wholesomevalue/valueblog/content/posts/naked.md

 - You might have noticed that only `2x FTRs for GME` were recorded against Broker A (meaning Broker A is owed 2 shares of GME), Why is that???
 - This is due to a very well known trick (for insiders at least) called `Stock Borrow Programme`, which apparently is so well conceived and _"NOT AT ALL"_ abused that DTCC had to write a [letter to the sec of SEC](https://www.sec.gov/rules/proposed/s72404/s72404-14.pdf),  _Jonathan G. Katz_,  proclaiming how perfect it is - and don't listen to people who complain about it being abused because it is perfect...
-- So notice how Broker B, has access to Cash Account Investor's 2x GME shares (assume agreed to let broker lend its shares out) - the Cash Investor obtained the 2x GME shares fair and square previously in the [Simple Scenario](#simple-overview)
+- So notice how Broker B, has access to Cash Account Investor's 2x GME shares (assume agreed to let broker lend its shares out) - the Cash Investor obtained the 2x GME shares fair and square previously in the [Happy Days Scenario](#simple-overview)
-- Broker B is a participant of the DTCC, and participates in its `Stock Borrowing Programme`.
+- Broker B is a participant of the DTCC, and also in its `Stock Borrowing Programme`.
 - Note that very little information is available on the internet (except for the letter to the SEC dated 2004) about DTCC's `Stock Borrow Programme`, I learnt about it, and the inner workings of the DTC/NCSS through the [Research Paper](https://www.researchgate.net/publication/228260887_Naked_Short_Sales_and_Fails_to_Deliver_An_Overview_of_Clearing_and_Settlement_Procedures_for_Stock_Trades_in_the_US) (see [reference](#reference)) by _Talis.
 J. Putnins_ (University of Sydney, NSW, Australia).
 The paper was released in October 2009, so be aware some info in there might be out of date (e.g. `T+3` it mentions is now `T+2` i believe).
 - There is some info about this new system called [SFT](https://www.dtcc.com/clearing-services/equities-clearing-services/sft), due to be rolled out in 2021 (pending regulatory approval?), so I'm reading this as, the `Stock Borrow Programme` is still in use (_and still being abused_ for predatory naked short selling)
 - Loving how _OPAQUE_ this whole thing is?